How to Get Rid of Head Lice Naturally

 - On the other hand, peppermint or rosemary can be harmful during pregnancy.
 Just use the recipe without the oil that may be harmful in each case.

-What to do to get rid of head lice
+What to do to get rid of nits

 - After using your regular shampoo, rinse your hair and scalp with vinegar.
 This loosens the glue that holds the lice on the hair shafts.